Looking after your self-ie: A guide to finding your balance on and offline

-Last year, RSPH launched our first Scroll Free September campaign – the world’s first large-scale campaign aimed at encouraging people to have a healthier and more meaningful relationship with social media.
+Last year, RSPH launched the first Scroll Free September campaign – the world’s first large-scale campaign aimed at encouraging people to have a healthier and more meaningful relationship with social media.
 The campaign was a huge success, with an estimated 300,000 people taking part internationally and significant traction from the world’s press.

 We have worked with a number of subject-matter experts in developing this e-learning programme.
 Thank you to the content reviewers listed below for their contributions.